What is agile scrum (sprint) process?

 Scrum Result

-If scrum team follows some of above said soft skills, team velocity will increase significantly.
-In turn, customers will appreciate the results or updates – and also can react quickly to any potential problems.
-Team can deliver high value software features in a short time period keeps everyone on top of changing business conditions.
+If the Scrum team follows the above said soft skills, the team velocity will tend to increase significantly.
+In turn, customers will appreciate the results or updates and also can react quickly to any potential problems.

-If you have queries about agile/scrum/sprint software development and testing process then please ask in comments below.
+If you have queries about Agile/Scrum/Sprint Software Development and the Testing process then please share them in the comments below.

-If you also want to write a guest article on this website, please read our guest article guidelines!
+If you also wish to write a guest article on this website, please read our Guest Article guidelines!

 As a Testes what are the roles shuld follow.